isaaclyman/bookoscope/README.md

 - Fast
 - Easy on the eyes
-- Includes over 80,000 public domain titles from Project Gutenberg
+- Includes over 80,000 public domain books from Project Gutenberg
 - Uses cached feeds (refresh on demand)
 - Searchable by any available metadata
 - Quick download and export to the ereader of your choice

 #### BOOKOSCOPE IS *NOT:*

-- An ebook reader, sync client, or annotator, like Apple Books, Google Books or Kindle.
+- An ebook reader, sync client, or annotator, like Apple Books, Google Books, or Kindle.
 - A metadata editor or organizer, like Calibre.
-- A self-hosted ebook server, like Kavita or calibre-web.
+- A self-hosted ebook server, like Kavita, Ubooquity, or calibre-web.
 - A pirating tool.

 You can use Bookoscope to enhance an e-reading experience that includes any or all of the above.
 However, Bookoscope does not endorse or affiliate with any other app or tool.